mozilla/django-tidings/docs/introduction.rst

 ``EditInLanguageEvents`` and German ``EditInLanguageEvents`` in particular, never fear: he will not receive two mails every time someone edits a German article. tidings will automatically de-duplicate users within the scope of one event class.
-When faced with a registered user and an anonymous subscription having the same email address, tidings will favor the registered user.
+Also, when faced with a registered user and an anonymous subscription having the same email address, tidings will favor the registered user.
 That way, any mails you generate will have the opportunity to use a nice username, etc.

 Completing the Event Implementation
 -----------------------------------